 (Note) There was a partial revision to segment categorization for FY March 2024.
+Figures for FY March 2023 reflect this change in categorization.

 IT Platform Services

 This segment provides data center operations and construction of IT platforms and networks that are provided to the Financial IT and Industrial IT Solutions segments.
 This segment also provides IT platform solutions and information security services to external clients.
 Furthermore, NRI conducts research related to advanced information technology, etc.